heritage-happenings/heritage-happenings.github.io/README.md

 # Residents @ Heritage on the Marina

-An unofficial web presence presence for residents and friends of the [Heritage on the Marina]( https://heritageonthemarina.org/ )
+An unofficial web presence for residents and friends of the [Heritage on the Marina]( https://heritageonthemarina.org/ ) - a quite dazzling senior community in San Francisco, California.

 <img src=https://heritagesf.github.io/images/heritage-front.jpg width=100% >